Student Handbook

 Swimming:

 Students receive six weeks of instruction in William Street’s pool.
 Students are tested with our deep end test before they are allowed to swim in the deep end.
-Classes include front crawl, back crawl, side-stroke, breaststroke, and elementary backstroke.
-In addition to a physical education teacher, William Street School has an adult certified second set of eyes on deck to assist with lifeguard duties.
+Classes include front crawl, back crawl, breaststroke, and elementary backstroke.
+In addition to a physical education teacher, William Street School has an adult lifeguard-certified second set of eyes on deck to assist with lifeguard duties.

 Attire: